Require Immediate Support? Free Director Helpline: 0800 644 6080

 Updated:

-In what order are creditors paid when a company goes into administration?
+Which creditors get paid first after a company has been into administration?

 If a company cannot be rescued after entering administration - it may be placed into liquidation, during which creditors will be paid in a set order, as prescribed by the Insolvency Act 1986.
 The hierarchy of creditors in administration starts with secured creditors and ends with unsecured creditors.